TypeTogether/Playwrite/README.md

 | USA            | US           | Traditional    | Playwrite US Trad     | Playwrite US Traditional           |
 | Vietnam        | VN           |                | Playwrite VN          | Playwrite Việt Nam                 |

+## Guides variant

+A new variant called `Guides` has been added for each country model.
+In this variant, guidelines are included for all characters, except those used for letter spacing.

+To create a versatile font for teachers designing practice sheets that feature guidelines without corresponding letters, the underscore is used as a key character.
+It replaces the glyph shape with the guidelines and matches the width of the letter space.

 ## Create or edit handwriting models

 For creating new models or editing existing you can follow these steps: